-INFPs are likely to trust INTPs who are caring and considerate toward them, while INTPs trust INFPs who can learn to be more assertive.
+INTPs trust INFPs who can learn to be more assertive, while INFPs are likely to trust INTPs who are caring and considerate toward them.
 They are also likely to trust each other the more they find ways to relate, like through new experiences and one-on-one time that encourage and excite both of them.

 INFPs bring a strong sense of empathy to a work environment.
 They are good teachers and can help INTPs recognize their personal impact on others.

 Because they are both Perceiving types and generally don’t plan too far ahead, INFPs and INTPs can usually adapt to change easily.
 Their open-mindedness and positive attitudes help keep others grounded in new situations.

 INTP and INFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INFPs should avoid forcing INTPs into an emotionally difficult situation.
 However, INTPs should be willing to help INFPs by listening to and reassuring them as they express how they feel.

 INTP and INFP types can encourage and motivate each other in their personal and professional lives.